There is a limit on the amount of pre-tax and other concessionally taxed contributions you can make each year to your super.

 The ATO will inform you if you have exceeded your CC cap.
 Following notification from the ATO, you can withdraw up to 85% of any excess CCs from your super.
 If you leave the excess in your fund, the full amount of the excess also count towards your non-concessional contribution cap.

 Additional tax is also payable on excess CCs.
-All contributions exceeding the CC cap will be included in your assessable income for the year and will be taxed at your marginal tax rate, opens in new window (less a 15% tax offset to reflect the tax paid on these contributions within your super fund) and an interest charge apply.
+All contributions exceeding the CC cap will be included in your assessable income for the year and will be taxed at your marginal tax rate (less a 15% tax offset to reflect the tax paid on these contributions within your super fund).

 Any advice and information on this website is general only, and has been prepared without taking into account your particular circumstances and needs.
 Before acting on any advice on this website you should assess or seek advice on whether it is appropriate for your needs, financial situation and investment objectives.